Prayer Shawl Ministry

 In less than five years, our group has contributed over 100 prayer shawls and 60 pocket prayer squares to our “Prayer Shawl Ministry.”
-All have been displayed and dedicated during worship and are set aside for the minister, Rev. Rev. Barry King to give to someone, anyone, who is experiencing challenge or change in their lives.
+All have been displayed and dedicated during worship and are set aside for the minister, to give to someone, anyone, who is experiencing challenge or change in their lives.
 Each child baptized in church also receives one.
-On pastoral visits, Elizabeth will often leave one with someone who is ill or experiencing a significant loss.
+On pastoral visits, the minister will often leave one with someone who is ill or experiencing a significant loss.
 Special guests may be presented with a shawl as a token of appreciation.

 Some Uses for the shawl

-Undergoing medical procedures; as a comfort after a loss, during bereavement, prayer or meditation, commitment or marriage ceremonies, birthing, nursing a baby; as a bridal shower gift; leading ritual; first menses or croning rites of passage, during an illness and recovery; ministering to others or just socializing…There are endless possibilities!
+Undergoing medical procedures; as a comfort after a loss, during bereavement, prayer or meditation, commitment or marriage ceremonies, birthing, nursing a baby; as a bridal shower gift, enduring an illness and recovery; ministering to others or just socializing…There are endless possibilities!

 To make a shawl personal, the giver or the recipient may want to adorn the shawl with beads, shells, feathers and charms.
 A blessing or ritual maybe offered when the gift is presented.

 Prayer Shawl Ministry Home Page.
 Celebrating over 15 years in 2014!
 “Shawls … made for centuries universal and embracing,. symbolic of an inclusive, …

 Shawl Patterns on Ravelry – Lots of great ideas and free patterns

 Prayer Shawl Ministry on Pinterest